 One day, Tortoise climbed a tree to collect palm nuts for his family.
 "There's never any end to my work," he complained.
-Tortoise had begun to feel sorry for himself, and he had beaun to envy the king.

-heard it fall.
-She turned. picked it up and ate it.
+Tortoise had begun to feel sorry for himself, and he had begun to envy the king.
+As he was working, one of his nuts fell to the ground and, down below, a woman heard it fall.
+She turned, picked it up and ate it.